 The purpose of this document is to provide guidance specifically for the MTS sector in relation to anti-money laundering and countering the financing of terrorism ("AML/CFT").
-This document should be read in conjunction both with the Anti-Money Laundering and Countering the Financing of Terrorism Code 2019 ("the Code") and the main body of the AML/CFT Handbook ("the Handbook").
-It should be noted that although guidance is not law, it is persuasive.
-Where a person follows guidance this would tend to indicate compliance with the legislative provisions, and vice versa.
+This document should be read in conjunction both with the Code") and the main body of the AML/CFT Handbook ("the Handbook").